 It’s everyone’s nightmare: the turkey is ruined.
-Okay, probably not ruined, but it certainly needs some major help or your beautiful holiday dinner will be a bust.
-So before you throw out that bird, there are a couple of quick tricks that might just save the day.
+Well, probably not ruined, but it certainly needs some major help or your beautiful holiday dinner will be a bust.
+So before you throw out that bird, here are a couple of quick tricks that might just save the day.

 Turkey Emergency Toolkit

 There are a few things you need to have on hand as part of your turkey emergency kit.
 These items will be necessary at the last minute so you better make sure you are prepared.

 - An accurate meat thermometer

 - Lots of chicken or vegetable stock (low sodium preferred)